Regional Specialized Meteorological Center for environmental emergency responses Washington

 Background

-As a result of the poor communications between countries following the Chernobyl accident in the Spring of 1986, the World Meteorological Organization (WMO) was requested by the International Atomic Energy Agency (IAEA) and other international organizations to arrange for early warning messages about nuclear accidents to be transmitted over the Global Telecommunications System (GTS).
-In addition some WMO member countries lacking extensive forecasting capability requested that specialized pollutant transport and dispersion forecasts be provided during these emergencies.
+As a result of the poor communications between countries following the Chernobyl accident in the Spring of 1986, the International Atomic Energy Agency (IAEA) and other international organizations asked the World Meteorological Organization (WMO) to create an early warning system for messages about nuclear accidents to be transmitted over the Global Telecommunications System (GTS).
+This would also benefit WMO member countries that lacked extensive forecasting capability to have access to specialized pollutant transport and dispersion forecasts during these emergencies.

 Initial Organization

 In 1989, Regional Specialized Meteorological Centers at Toulouse (Meteo-France), Bracknell and Montreal were set up under interim arrangements between the WMO and the IAEA.
-Under these arrangements Meteo-France was to provide global coverage (with the UK Met Office as the backup center) until each WMO region had at least two RSMCs for transport model products.
+Under these arrangements Meteo-France was to provide global coverage, with the UK Meteorological Office as the backup center, until each WMO region had at least two RSMCs for transport model products.

-In November 1992, a demonstration of NOAA’s RSMC capabilities was made to the WMO’s Commission for Basic Systems (CBS) during their Tenth Session.
+In November 1992, a demonstration of NOAA’s RSMC capabilities was made to the WMO Commission for Basic Systems (CBS).
 Following this demonstration, the NOAA RSMC was accepted by WMO and subsequently became effective 1 July 1993.
 The addition of RSMC Washington resulted in two RSMCs per WMO region (RA) – Washington and Montreal (RA IV) and Toulouse and Bracknell (RA VI) – and indicated the need to revise the interim arrangements.
-Under the new global arrangements, Region IV will be responsible for parts of Central and South America Region III, while Toulouse and Bracknell would cover the remaining Regions I and II (Africa and Asia).
+Under the new global arrangements, Region IV was responsible for parts of Central and South America Region III, while Toulouse and Bracknell (changed to Exeter in December 2003), would cover the remaining Regions I and II (Africa and Asia).
 These new global arrangements were finalized at the WMO/CBS session in August 1994.

 Growth of RSMC’s

-Since 1992, other RSMCs have been accepted by WMO including, Melbourne, Australia (RA V); Beijing, China (RA II); Obninsk, Russian Federation (RA II); and Tokyo, Japan (RA II).
-RSMC Melbourne has been initiated using some of the Washington (i.e. ARL) procedures and dispersion models.
-The RSMCs in Washington and Montreal will provide backup to Melbourne until another RSMC is specified for RA V. RSMC Toulouse and Exeter are now responsible for RA I and VI.
+Since 1992, other RSMCs have been accepted by WMO including Melbourne, Australia (RA V); Beijing, China (RA II); Obninsk, Russian Federation (RA II); Tokyo, Japan (RA II); Offenbach (RA VI); and Vienna (RA VI).
+RSMCs Melbourne and Beijing were initiated using some of ARL’s procedures and dispersion models.
+The RSMCs in Washington and Montreal provide backup to Melbourne until another RSMC is specified for RA V. RSMC Toulouse and Exeter are now responsible for RA I and VI.

 Future Work